mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 •  After eight hours without attention, the core melts and drops through to dispersal channels down into the bed rock.
-With the fuel uncontained, this causes a spike in radiation levels within 500 metres.
+With the fuel uncontained, this causes a spike in radiation levels within 500 meters.
 Anyone in the service tunnel or below will suffer 2Dx3 rads as a burst of radiation, which is released as the chamber breaches and before the dispersal channels separate the core enough for it to cool down.